m-expunged/guacamole-sharp/README.md

 To generate a connection token you can use the GuacamoleSharp Web API.

-Sending a POST request to 'HOSTNAME:PORT/api/token/TOKEN_ENCRYPTION_KEY' will return the token string.
+Sending a POST request to 'HOSTNAME:PORT/guacamolesharp/token/TOKEN_ENCRYPTION_KEY' will return the token string.

 The request requires two things:

-The token encryption key defined in appsettings.json/Dockerfile inside the url:
+The token encryption key defined in the appsettings.json/Dockerfile inside the url and a connection object in the request body:

-    .../api/token/MySuperSecretCipherKey

-And a connection object in the request body:

 ```json
 {